 COVID-19 Risk Assessment Group

-Your survey responses are confidential.
+Daily Health Check responses are confidential.
 Student responses are reviewed only by the Health & Counseling Center, and faculty and staff responses are reviewed only by the human resources office.
 HCC and HR staff will provide support and follow-up steps to community members who receive “stop” messages.

 Health & Counseling Services